Antonio Negri: Assembly and essay collections (2013–2023)

 Between 2016 and 2019, Negri published a three-volume collection of essays written in various years, but translated, collected and published together in English in these volumes.
-The first volume was titled Marx and Foucault, and published on December 16, 2016.
-In this first volume, Negri aims to show "how the thinking of Marx and Foucault were brought together to create an original theoretical synthesis - particularly in the context of Italy from May ’68 onwards."
+The first volume was titled Marx and Foucault, and published on 16 December 2016.
+In this first volume, Negri aims to show "how the thinking of Marx and Foucault were brought together to create an original theoretical synthesis – particularly in the context of Italy from May '68 onwards."
 The second volume was titled From the Factory to the Metropolis, and was published in February 2018.
 This second volume turns towards an analysis of the passage from the traditional proletarian 'mass worker' of industrial capitalism (especially as found in Marx's writing) to the contemporary 'socialised worker', as well as of the modern 'metropolis', which Negri describes as "a space of antagonisms between forms of life produced, on the one hand, by finance capital (the capital that operates around rents), and on the other by the 'cognitive proletariat'.
 The central question is then how 'the common' of the latter can be mobilised for the destruction of capitalism."
-The third and final volume of this 'trilogy' was titled Spinoza: Then and Now, and was published in February 2020.
-In this third volume, Negri "examines how Spinoza’s thought constitutes a radical break with past ideas and an essential tool for envisaging a form of politics beyond capitalism."
+The third and final volume of this 'trilogy' was titled Spinoza: Then and Now, which was published in February 2020.
+In this third volume, Negri "examines how Spinoza's thought constitutes a radical break with past ideas and an essential tool for envisaging a form of politics beyond capitalism."

-On October 29, 2021, Negri will publish the first volume of a new trilogy of books.
-This first volume will be titled Marx in Movement: Operaismo in Context, and will seek to provide an account and examination of the history of Italian Autonomist (or 'Autonomist Marxist') thought, particularly in terms of Negri's theoretical development of the concept of the 'social worker' as an attempt to update Marxism in light of the changes since the factory-based industrial labour of Marx's time.
+On 29 October 2021, Negri published the first volume of a new trilogy of books.
+This first volume is titled Marx in Movement: Operaismo in Context, and seeks to provide an account and examination of the history of Italian Autonomist (or 'Autonomist Marxist') thought, particularly in terms of Negri's theoretical development of the concept of the 'social worker' as an attempt to update Marxism in light of the changes since the factory-based industrial labour of Marx's time.